[Updated July 30th, 2025 to include the latest releases and make the list relevant for the current year]

 Release Year: 2014 | Platforms: PS 4

 This game is a direct sequel to Infamous 2 and improves greatly on the franchise’s already impressive gameplay.
-Deslin’s Conduit abilities are quite remarkable with even better combat application to complement and justify the Karma system in the game.
-The choices that the game’s story offers are worth pondering over and ends up emphasizing the fact that no matter what you choose, Deslin always seems like the bad guy.
+Deslin’s Conduit abilities are quite remarkable, with even better combat application to complement and justify the Karma system in the game.
+The choices that the game’s story offers are worth pondering over and end up emphasizing the fact that no matter what you choose, Deslin always seems like the bad guy.

-Set in Marvel’s version of the Big Apple, the game offers a remarkable open world experience, as Spidey slings from one crime scene to another often in the chill of the night.
-The game offers much-improved physics and movement-related mechanics, which take the Spiderman experience, especially web-slinging, to heights that games have never reached before.
+Set in Marvel’s version of the Big Apple, the game offers a remarkable open world experience, as Spidey slings from one crime scene to another, often in the chill of the night.
+The game offers much-improved physics and movement-related mechanics, which take the Spider-Man experience, especially web-slinging, to heights that games have never reached before.

 Batman Arkham Series